Salvoxia/immich-folder-album-creator/README.md

       -i IGNORE, --ignore IGNORE
                             A string containing a list of folders, sub-folder sequences or file names separated by ':' that will be ignored. (default: )
       -m {CREATE,CLEANUP,DELETE_ALL}, --mode {CREATE,CLEANUP,DELETE_ALL}
                             Mode for the script to run with.
 CREATE = Create albums based on folder names and provided arguments; CLEANUP = Create album nmaes based on current images and script arguments, but delete albums if they exist; DELETE_ALL = Delete all albums.
 If the mode is anything but CREATE, --unattended does not have any effect.
 Only performs deletion if -d/--delete-confirm option is set, otherwise only performs a dry-run. (default: CREATE)
       -d, --delete-confirm  Confirm deletion of albums when running in mode CLEANUP or DELETE_ALL.
 If this flag is not set, these modes will perform a dry run only.
 Has no effect in mode CREATE (default: False)
       -x SHARE_WITH, --share-with SHARE_WITH
                             A user name (or email address of an existing user) to share newly created albums with.
 Sharing only happens if the album was actually created, not if new assets were added to an existing album.
-If the the share role should be specified by user, the format
-                            <userName>=<shareRole> must be used, where <shareRole> must be one of 'viewer' or 'editor'.
+If the the share role should be specified by user, the format <userName>=<shareRole> must be used, where <shareRole> must be one of 'viewer' or 'editor'.
 May be specified multiple times to share albums with more than one user. (default: None)
       -o {viewer,editor}, --share-role {viewer,editor}
                             The default share role for users newly created albums are shared with.
 Only effective if --share-with is specified at least once and the share role is not specified within --share-with. (default: viewer)
       -S {0,1,2}, --sync-mode {0,1,2}
                             Synchronization mode to use.
 Synchronization mode helps synchronizing changes in external libraries structures to Immich after albums have already been created.
-Possible Modes: 0 = do nothing; 1 = Delete any empty albums; 2 = Trigger offline asset removal (REQUIRES
-                            API KEY OF AN ADMIN USER!) (default: 0)
+Possible Modes: 0 = do nothing; 1 = Delete any empty albums; 2 = Trigger offline asset removal (REQUIRES API KEY OF AN ADMIN USER!) (default: 0) -O {False,asc,desc}, --album-order {False,asc,desc}
+                            Set sorting order for newly created albums to newest or oldest file first, Immich defaults to newest file first (default: False)
     ```

 __Plain example without optional arguments:__